jvandemo/angular-contentful/README.md

 ## The contentful-entries directive

-Fetches multiple contentful entries asynchronously in the background and makes them available in your child markup as `$contentfulEntries` as soon as a response from Contentful is received.
+Fetches multiple Contentful entries asynchronously in the background and makes them available in your child markup as `$contentfulEntries` as soon as a response from Contentful is received.

+Takes an optional query string value to pass to the Contentful content delivery API.

 For example, to fetch all entries in your space: